Skip to content

 Safeguarding supervision

-Staff who have cases where there are adult safeguarding concerns should receive specific safeguarding supervision from either their Line or Team Manager, or a directorate staff member with designated safeguarding supervision responsibilities or the trust adult safeguarding lead.
+Staff who have cases where there are adult safeguarding concerns should receive specific safeguarding supervision from either their Line or Team Manager, or a directorate staff member with designated safeguarding supervision responsibilities or the Trust adult safeguarding lead.

-Safeguarding supervision can be provided either on a one to one basis or via team-based discussion.
-Safeguarding supervision needs to be recorded onto patient notes using the relevant CareNotes over-18 adult safeguarding supervision form.
+Safeguarding supervision can be provided either on a one-to-one basis or via team-based discussion.
+Safeguarding supervision needs to be recorded onto patient notes using the relevant Carenotes over-18 adult safeguarding supervision form.

 Contacts